veertuinc/anka-docs/_partials/Troubleshooting/_body.md

 All logs larger than 1024MB older than 7 days are deleted every day (hard coded; no logrotate configuration)
 {{< /hint >}}

-Anka logs are available via the controller dashboard and several directories in correspondence with 'Anka' and it's microservices (controller, registry and agent).
-Generally, log files are created for each vm upon vm start.
-Anka controller is responsible for cleaning unused vms logs.

-* anka Agent
+Anka logs are available via the Controller UI under Logs as well as several directories on the macOS machine hosting it.

 ##### Anka Controller